 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

 You MUST TRY these crockpot mashed potatoes!
-They are so creamy and delicious, plus they are super easy to make!
+They are so creamy and delicious and super easy to make!
 Which makes them the perfect side for any meal.

 Mashed potatoes in a crockpot.